 When to use Cache API over IndexedDB

 Frontend engineers and PWA developers frequently misapply storage architecture by persisting raw network responses (HTML, CSS, JS, images) directly into IndexedDB.
-This architectural mismatch triggers severe structured-cloning overhead, forces complex key management, and exhausts Browser Storage Fundamentals & Quotas limits prematurely.
-IndexedDB requires synchronous data serialization, adding unnecessary CPU cycles for binary and text assets.
-Conversely, the Cache API for Static Assets is purpose-built to intercept HTTP streams, store Request/Response pairs natively, and bypass transformation entirely.
+This architectural mismatch triggers severe structured-cloning overhead, forces complex key management, and exhausts storage limits prematurely.
+This page sits under the Cache API for Static Assets guide and within Browser Storage Fundamentals & Quotas; read those for the surrounding context.
+IndexedDB requires data serialization, adding unnecessary CPU cycles for binary and text assets.
+Conversely, the Cache API is purpose-built to intercept HTTP streams, store Request/Response pairs natively, and bypass transformation entirely.

 Step 1: Audit & Segregate Payloads